VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 # AstroDX Collection Genre Reorganizer

-groups charts under a path into of the following genre categories:
+groups levels/charts under a path into of the following genre categories:

 1. pop and anime
 2. niconico and vocaloid